Nkawu/makerbot_replicator_1_info/README.md

 ## Using the Replicator

-> Regarding dual extrusion, i.e. printing in 2 colors - just don't!
+Regarding dual extrusion, i.e. printing in 2 colors - just don't!
 The dual extruders are convenient to keep 2 different filaments loaded, but use only one at a time.
 Ideally you want to remove the nozzle not in use to avoid knocking print jobs of the bed.
+{:.ui.tiny.message}

 ### Review the Sailfish firmware documentation